UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 **True or False**
-*Not very axis and legend needs to have a title.*
+*Not all axes and legends needs to have a title.*

 <choice id="3" >